kite-sdk/kite-docs/labs/3-using-avro-tools.md

 -rw-r--r--   1 cloudera cloudera      73090 2015-02-03 14:20 hdfs:///user/cloudera/example/movies/a0f892e6-74e5-4098-bfe3-68e2b119046f.avro
 ```

 In this lab, you will use `avro-tools` to inspect the Avro data file from your dataset, which will have a different UUID name.
-Use the `hdfs` command to copy the `.avro` file to the local file system.
+Use the `hadoop` command to copy the `.avro` file to the local file system.

 ```
-hdfs dfs -copyToLocal /user/cloudera/example/movies/a0f892e6-74e5-4098-bfe3-68e2b119046f.avro movies.avro
+hadoop fs -copyToLocal /user/cloudera/example/movies/a0f892e6-74e5-4098-bfe3-68e2b119046f.avro movies.avro
 ```

 ## Inspect an Avro data file